Theming¶

 directory, but

-usually the templates that are relevant to a specific plugin will be find
+the templates that are relevant to a specific plugin should be inside that plugin’s subdirectory.

 For example: src/plugins/chatview/templates.